Dlhw/raidChallenge/README.md

 To start frontend:

-cd frontend
+cd frontend\
-npm install
+npm install\
 npm start

 To start backend:

-cd backend
+cd backend\
-npm install
+npm install\
 npm run dev

-I also place dummy values for process.env so it should work, but if it doesn't put a .env file in the backend folder, with PORT,MONGO_URI and JWT_SECRET specified.
+I also place dummy values for process.env so it should work, but if it doesn't put a .env file in the backend folder, with PORT,MONGO_URI and JWT_SECRET specified.\
-I seeded the database with some fruit stocks and an admin user, the details can be found in backend/seed/
+I seeded the database with some fruit stocks and an admin user, the details can be found in backend/seed/\
+You need mongoDb service to be running for the backend to work.